andrejmoltok/azrael-map/docs/Documentation.md

 ---

 1. Setting Up LeafletJS

     - Integration: LeafletJS is integrated into the Next.js application using the react-leaflet package.
-- Base Map: The world map is displayed using a base layer, which could be a static image or a tile-based map from a service like OpenStreetMap.
+    - Base Map: The world map is displayed using a base layer, which could be a static image.

-### Layer Management
+    Layer Management

     - Dynamic Layers: Different data types (e.g., character locations, quests) are displayed on separate layers that can be toggled on and off.
     - Base Layer: Initialize and configure the base layer to represent the fantasy world map.

 2. Data Scraping with CheerioJS

     Workflow

     - Web Scraping: Use CheerioJS in a Node.js script to periodically scrape data from the game’s website.
     - Data Parsing: Extract relevant information such as character locations and quest statuses from the HTML.

+3. Process scraped data with Cortex AI

+    - Process and translate scraped data from CheerioJS with Cortex AI to be displayed on interactive map.

-3. Storing Data in MongoDB
+4. Storing Data in MongoDB

     Database Design

     - Collections: Data is organized into collections such as characters and quests.
     - Structure: The data model is designed to facilitate easy querying and updating.

     Temporary vs. Permanent Storage

     - Temporary Storage: Data is stored temporarily during scraping and processing.
     - Permanent Storage: Use MongoDB for persistent storage to support historical tracking and analytics.

-4. Fetching Data with Next.js
+5. Fetching Data with Next.js

     API Routes

     - Setup: API routes in Next.js are used to fetch data from MongoDB and serve it to the front-end.

     Client-Side Data Fetching

     - Fetching Data: In Next.js components, data is fetched using getServerSideProps or useEffect, depending on the need for SSR or CSR.

-5. Displaying Data on the Map
+6. Displaying Data on the Map

     Plotting Data Points

     - Markers: Data points (e.g., characters, quests) are plotted on the map as markers or icons.
     - Layer Control: Leaflet’s layer control feature is used to toggle visibility of different data layers.

     Interactivity

     - Popups and Tooltips: Add interactive elements like popups or tooltips to display more information when users click on a map marker.
     - Dynamic Updates: Consider implementing real-time updates using WebSockets or polling for highly dynamic data.

-# Additional Considerations

-Real-Time Updates

-- Implement real-time updates if your data changes frequently.
-This can be achieved through WebSockets or polling techniques.

-Performance Optimization

-- Optimize performance by only fetching and displaying data relevant to the current map view or by implementing caching strategies.

-User Experience

-- Focus on a user-friendly interface with intuitive navigation, filtering options, and search functionality to enhance the overall experience.